Oscarlight/ANN-Model-for-Device-Modeling/README.md

 ## 1. Model Overview

-These models use feed forward artificial neuron network (ANN) to model emerging electronic device.
-This ANN model paradigm uses a special designed loss function to achieve much better accuracy in the sub-threshold region than standard quadratic loss function.
+Feed forward artificial neuron networks (ANN) are used to model emerging electronic devices.
+This ANN modeling paradigm uses a special designed loss function to achieve much better accuracy in the sub-threshold region than standard quadratic loss function.
 Besides this, these ANN models are easy to use and guarantee to be infinitely differentiable everywhere.

 We have trained two different types of model: one using logistic sigmoid functions as activation functions, and the other using hyperbolic tangent functions as activation functions.
 Brief descriptions are followed:

 ### a) Model with logistic sigmoid function (*sig* model)

-This model has only one hidden layer, which has 5 to 9 neurons in different versions.
+This model has only one hidden layer, which has 5 to 7 neurons in different versions.
 The first and third quadrants are modeled independently, then add them together.

 - **Advantage**: excellent accuracy in the *deep* sub-threshold region (i.e. Vtg < 50 mV)
 - **Disadvantage**: nonlinear turn-on around Vds = 0